15 Leading SEO Trends for 2018

 The reign of mobile devices promises to be long and prosperous.
 They are here to stay, and be loved, and drive even more traffic to websites than they already are.
 I doubt large screens will ever go obsolete, but I can guarantee we’ll see more and more small screens in the future.
 With such a variety of sizes in place, it will be an obvious necessity to make websites look good on every kind of display.

 There’s also the mobile-first index to take into account.
-It’s going to play a new, vital role in ranking websites, even though Google is so secretive about when exactly they plan to roll it out.
-But when it is out, then sites will be ranked depending on the user experience provided by their mobile versions.
+It’s going to play a new, vital role in ranking websites.
+Once it’s out, they will be ranked depending on the user experience provided by their mobile versions.
 Not having a mobile version means not being indexed – a disaster for your SEO.

 Therefore, give your website a responsive design and make it load as fast as possible.
 WebCEO’s Mobile Optimization tool will test your website’s mobile-friendliness and give you tips for improving on it, while the Page Speed tool will give you even more tips for – surprise! – speeding it up.